 App-Specific vs. Global Keys

-In Web2 applications, users commonly use the same password for multiple applications.
-Similarly, in Web3 applications integrated with the Arcana Auth product, developers may opt to allow users to use a single wallet address across all integrated applications by configuring the global keys option instead of using the default 'app-specific' keys.
+In Web2 applications, users often employ the same password for multiple applications.
+Similarly, in Web3 applications integrated with the Arcana Auth SDK, developers may choose to enable users to use a single wallet address across all integrated applications by configuring the global keys option instead of using the default 'app-specific' keys.

-This behavior mirrors the simplicity of Web2 applications, where users have the same password for different applications.
-While providing the same user keys/wallet address across Web3 apps simplifies the user experience, it also introduces a security risk.
-This vulnerability becomes significant if there are financial consequences involved.
-If a malicious actor breaches one such app and gains access to a user's global keys, they could potentially access the user's digital assets across all other applications as well.
+Global keys offer a streamlined user experience akin to Web2 applications by providing the same user keys/wallet address across Web3 apps.
+However, global keys also introduce a security risk, especially if there are financial implications in the app.
+If a malicious actor breaches one such app and gains access to a user's global keys, they could potentially access the user's digital assets across all other applications using global keys.

 Enabling Global Keys